-Before you begin using Pro100, you should have basic computing skills in order to comfortably learn and experience the full functionality of the program.
+Before you begin using Pro100, you should have basic computing skills in order to comfortably experience the full functionality of the program.

 Here is a short list of basic computer skills one must have: